Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 AT mode
 =======

-To enter AT mode we can simply:
+To enter AT mode simply:

 #.
 Reset the device (input low level to pin 11 for at least 5 ms).
 Or power off
    the device.